Medical Gases and their associated equipment are widely used for treating patients in hospitals, at home, and by the emergency services.

 - Dental Compressed Air and Vacuum.

 In a gas cylinder, medical gases are stored under pressure and they should always be handled and used with care, in particular they should not be exposed to fire.

-All staff who handle or use gases shall be appropriately trained in the safe handling of gas cylinders, the safe use of gases, as well as the safe use of any associated & equipment.
+All staff who handle or use gases shall be competent to do so, including being appropriately trained in the safe handling of gas cylinders, the safe use of gases, as well as the safe use of any associated equipment.